ibrahimelseginy/News/README.md

 Thank you for checking out our Flutter News App Project!
 We hope you enjoy using it as much as we enjoyed building it.
 Happy coding! 🎉

+---
+May News App be a source of guidance and blessings for users. **JazakAllahu Khairan!** 🌟